Stellarium/stellarium/VENDOR_BRANCHING.md

 ### How to deal with module files that are updated externally and still not vendored internally

-TODO: this needs to be worked out to show that this is possible.
-The basic idea is to create a vendor branch with the new artifact, and will include some manual "undo-redo" work.
+The basic idea is to create a vendor branch with the new artifact, and do some manual "undo-redo" work.

 ### Version information in vendor file/directory paths